2018 Awards Weekend Tickets (BBQ/Legacy Night/Awards Banquet/Package)

 Monday, June 25th - Marriott Winston-Salem lobby, 8am-3:30pm; Joel Coliseum 4:45-7:30pm

-The National Sports Media Association is pleased to announce our 59th Annual Awards Weekend will be held in Winston-Salem, NC.
+The National Sports Media Association is pleased to announce our 59th Annual Awards Weekend will be held in Winston-Salem, NC, from June 23-25.
 The Awards Weekend kicks off with Registration at Noon on Saturday, June 23rd at the Winston-Salem Marriott (425 N. Cherry St.), our headquarters hotel.

 A Welcome Reception for our award winners, their guests and local hosts will be held at The Winston Cup Museum (1355 MLK Jr. Dr.) from 3:30-5:30pm.
 And from there, buses will take us to JDL Fast Track (2505 Empire Dr.) for the Welcome BBQ from 6:30-9:00pm.
 Dress is casual.
 Following that, attendees are invited to our Saturday after party at Foothills Brewery and Tasting Room (3800 Kimwell Dr.), just across the street from JDL Fast Track.

 On Sunday, Wake Forest Baptist Medical Center is sponsoring the Wake Forest Baptist Sports Medicine Summit for award winners, their guests and other interested sports media, at Wake Forest University School of Medicine's Bowman Gray Center (fifth floor) from 10am-noon, with lunch to be served at the conclusion of the event.
 The Summit will feature interactive demonstrations on subjects such as: concussion protocol, knee injuries, spinal cord injuries and helmet fitting.

 Following the workshop, we'll head to Bookmarks (634 W 4th St - #110) for the Sports Book Festival (2-5pm), featuring authors Roland Lazenby (Showboat: The Life of Kobe Bryant), Andrew Maraniss (Strong Inside: Perry Wallace and the Collision of Race and Sports in the South), Mike Stanton (Unbeaten: Rocky Marciano's Fight for Perfection in a Crooked World), Marc Zumoff (Total Sportscasting), Eric Mirlis (I WasThere), and Adam Schupak (Dean Beman: Golf's Driving Force).